-The Capital Funding Formula is a base budgeted amount built into the operating budget consisting of three components:
+The Capital Funding Formula Strategy is a base budgeted amount built into the operating budget consisting and consists of three components:

 - i.
-Long term debt an amount equal to the actual amount of principal and interest due in a given year to fulfill the City's debt obligations. - ii.
-Capital asset lifecycle reserves an amount equal to the planned funding required for a given year as determined by the supporting schedules of the various lifecycle reserves. - iii.
-Pay-as-you-go (PAYG) the residual of the amount of the Capital Funding Formula less the allocations for the first two components and is rebalanced annually.
+Long term debt an amount equal to the actual anticipated amount of principal and interest due in a given year to fulfill the City's debt obligations.
+In accordance with Policy C-FS-03 Debt Management, section 7b., when tax-supported debt is retired in a budget year and new debt is planned within the next five years, the reduction not be used against the tax base but will be redirected to Pay-As-You-Go on an interim basis until such time as new debt servicing is required. - ii.
+Capital asset lifecycle reserves an amount equal to the planned funding required for a given year as determined by the supporting schedules of the various lifecycle reserves.
+As part of the annual budget the equivalent of a 1.50 per cent property tax increase be included in the municipal tax requirement and specifically targeted to capital lifecycle to support the repair, maintenance and replacement of existing capital assets. - iii.
+Pay-as-you-go (PAYG) the residual of the amount of the Capital Funding Formula less the allocations for the first two components and is rebalanced annually.an annual transfer to the Capital Fund Reserve to support capital investment

+With the exception of the 1.50 per cent transfer to the Lifecycle reserves, if the need for an ongoing increase to the lifecycle or capital reserves is determined, an operating business case will be presented to Council as part of the annual budget process.
 If the need for an increase/decrease to the Capital Funding Formula is determined, a summary statement expressing the requirement for the increase will be presented to Council as part of the annual budget process.

-As part of the annual budget the equivalent of a 1.50% property tax increase, less the amount calculated in Section 14.b.ii, be included in the municipal tax requirement and specifically targeted to capital reserves to support the repair, maintenance and replacement of existing capital assets.
+As part of the annual budget the equivalent of a 1.50% property taxincrease, less the amount calculated in Section 14.b.ii, be included in the municipal tax requirement and specifically targeted to capital reserves to support the repair, maintenance and replacement of existing capital assets.

 b.
-New Assessment Growth
+New Property Assessment Growth